Electroporation: History

-Researchers in the 1960s discovered that applying an external electric field would create a large membrane potential at the two poles of a cell.
+Early studies of pulsed electric fields in biology examined membrane damage and microbial inactivation.
 In the 1970s, it was found that when a critical membrane potential is reached, the cellular membrane would break down and subsequently recover.
 By the 1980s, this temporary membrane breakdown was exploited to introduce various molecules into cells.

+Sale and Hamilton (1967–1968) reported that high-intensity electric field pulses could kill bacteria and yeasts and proposed membrane disruption as a key mechanism.

+In the mid-1970s, Zimmermann and colleagues described reversible electric-field–induced membrane permeabilization ("dielectric breakdown" / electropermeabilization) using erythrocytes and bacteria, including experiments using an aperture-based Coulter-counter setup and follow-up measurements with electrodes and capacitor-discharge pulses.

+Work in erythrocytes helped establish that pores could form and reseal under controlled conditions.
+In parallel, Auer, Brandner, and Bodemer reported uptake of SV40 DNA and mammalian RNA in red blood cells during dielectric breakdown.

+The term electroporation (coined by Eberhard Neumann) entered common use with work demonstrating electric-field–mediated gene transfer in mammalian cells.

 In vivo gene electroporation was first described in 1991.
 This method delivers a large variety of therapeutic genes for the potential treatment of several diseases, including immune disorders, tumors, metabolic disorders, monogenetic diseases, cardiovascular diseases, and analgesia.

 Regarding irreversible electroporation, the first successful treatment of malignant cutaneous tumors implanted in mice was accomplished in 2007 by a group of scientists who achieved complete tumor ablation in 12 of 13 mice.
 They accomplished this by sending 80 pulses of 100 microseconds at 0.3 Hz with an electrical field magnitude of 2500 V/cm to treat the cutaneous tumors.

 The first group to apply electroporation used a reversible procedure in conjunction with impermeable macromolecules.
 The first research on how nanosecond pulses might be used on human cells was published in 2003.